Current Critical Issues Projects

 Soybean Cyst Nematode (SCN), is the most important pathogen of soybeans and is found throughout all soybean growing regions, causing estimated losses between $469 to $818 million, nationwide.
 While plant resistance is the most effective and commonly used control strategy against SCN, some SCN populations have adapted to the resistance.
 Moreover, some nematicides are labeled to control SCN, but additional control strategies are required to supplement the existing control strategies, especially considering that most nematologists have not found commonly used nematicide seed treatments to be very effective in reducing SCN numbers.

 Evaluating a multi-faceted approach to SCN control will equip growers with an array of control strategies to slow down the process of developing resistance to resistant soybean varieties.
 Moreover, utilizing sustainable control strategies will improve soil health conditions and hopefully delay further resistance to SCN resistant cultivars.
-This group will research several alternative resistant cultivars, as well the incorporation of cover crops and manure into a management system.
+This group will research several alternative resistant cultivars, as well as the incorporation of cover crops and manure into a management system.

 Developing Molecular Tool to Increase Throughput and Accuracy of Herbicide Resistance Weed Diagnostics